person holding paper near pen and calculator

 How To Know If You Need To Do Your Taxes

 • Have you earned over £1,000?
 If so, you will need to submit a tax return.
-This is income, not net profit – so if you have been payed £1,000 or more, you will need to declare it even if your expenses are higher.
+This is taxable income, not net profit – so if you have been payed £1,000 or more, you will need to declare it even if your expenses are higher.

 Set Up A Spreadsheet